aljoxo/Arisen/Documentation/Special Attacks Wiki.md

 ## How to Use

-(Copy Pasted from the [Gameplay Guide](https://github.com/aljoxo/Arisen/blob/main/Documentation/Gameplay%20Guide.md)).
 Special Attacks are activated pressing a modifer key and the Power Attack keybind.
-Special Attacks cost **magicka** and **stamina**, and the amount varies by the specific attack, to learn more about specific attacks check out the documentation [here](LINK) (putting it on a different page cause there are spoilers on it).
+Special Attacks cost **magicka** and **stamina**, and the amount varies by the specific attack.
  - The modifier key can be changed in the `Ashes of War.ini` found in the `[Path to Modlist]\mods\!!!
 Ashes of War !!!\SKSE\plugins\dtryKeyUtil\config\custom` folder.
 By default, the modifier key is set to `L CTRL` for Keyboards and `A` for Gamepads.
      - **DO NOT SET THE MODIFIER KEY TO BE THE SAME AS YOUR SPRINT KEY**.